 In the midst of raising her babies she happened upon a book, Drawing on the Right Side of the Brain.
 She could hardly believe it - with the help of that book, she began learning to draw!

 She enjoyed exploring her newly found art skills.
 She drew and learned a little bit about painting with watercolors.
 Mixed media art entered the scene and she explored that as well.
-She began to dream of becoming an artist, but it didn't seem like it would ever happen.
-The chances were too slim.
+And thus her dream of becoming an artist began to take root and blossom wildly.

-As with all things in life, time passed, her children grew and got married and her daughter gave her one of the third greatest blessings she had ever received, her first grandchild - a beautiful, precious granddaughter.
+Many years passed, her children grew and got married and her daughter gave her one of the third greatest blessings she had ever received, her first grandchild - a beautiful, precious little girl.

 With her children grown and married she had to figure out what she was going to do with the rest of her life.
 It was a long, hard struggle.
 How could anything ever compare with being a mama, taking care of her babies and homeschooling them?